How to Write Sales Prospecting Email That Gets Replies

 Pro tip: Check out the tool below to save time inserting these personalized messages into all your outbound email outreach.

-You made a first impression with the trigger event.
+You made the first impression with the trigger event.
 Now build on that by giving them something of value.
 Share a great article, website, video, or cartoon.

 In 99 percent of cases, what you share should not be about your company.
 Your marketing department should be churning out collateral and white papers, but those reek of self-interest.
 In order to establish credibility, you have to offer something that doesn’t help you in any way.
 It’s all about them—your prospect.
-Go find something that would genuinely help them be more successful, and offer that.
+Go find something that would genuinely help them be more successful, and offer that.10 Cold Email Formulas That Just Plain WorkSee how B2B sales professionals are using these cold email templates to engage more prospects, fill the top of their funnel and build more sales pipeline faster.

-Having offered your prospects something valuable, you can then ask them to engage.
+Having offered your prospects something valuable in your sales email, you can then ask them to engage with a call to action.

 The more specific and straightforward your question is the better.
 You want to make it easy to reply, and you want to make sure they clearly see the benefit of replying.